 The Future Chefs Association (FCA) is part of the American Culinary Federation, Tulsa Chapter.
 FCA strives to uphold the honor and dignity of the culinary profession, stimulate a higher order of professional standards among members and foster educational programs.
 They also promote fellowship and cooperation among the culinary profession in Oklahoma.

-- Advisor: Rebecca Johnston
+- Advisor: Justin Payne

 International Society of Automation